Welcome to the Wies'n Camp

 Of course you can also come with your own campervan / caravan.
 It costs 29€ per night including 2 people.
 For each additional person, there is an extra fee of 14€ per night.
+Unfortunately we can only offer spaces without electricity or water plugs.
 If you are interested in coming with your own caravan, you can do a booking via email (firstname.lastname@example.org).

 If you want to come with your own tent, it costs 14€ per night per person.
 We do not take reservations for that.
 You can just come, check-in and pay in cash.

 More informations about coming with an own tent or caravan, you can find at "prices".